S-E-D-A/SEDA-ML-Summarization-vagrant-config/README.md

 In order to get started install the latest version of Vagrant from http://downloads.vagrantup.com/.

+* If running vagrant on Windows make sure VM support is enabled in the BIOS.
+Google for machine specific virtualization enable instructions.

 Run "git clone git@github.com:S-E-D-A/SEDA-ML-Summarization-vagrant-config.git".

 From within this repository run "vagrant up" and after the steps have completed "vagrant ssh".